huntfunc/huntfunc-one/README.md

 This project is an experimental take off on the ClojureScript One "sample" project.
 The original ClojureScript One project can be found [here](https://github.com/brentonashworth/one/wiki).
-The [goals] (https://github.com/huntfunc/huntfunc-one/wiki/huntfunc-one-project-wiki) and the [road map] (https://github.com/huntfunc/huntfunc-one/wiki/Road-Map) are in the wiki.
+The [goals] (https://github.com/huntfunc/huntfunc-one/wiki/huntfunc-one-project-wiki) and the [road map] (https://github.com/huntfunc/huntfunc-one/wiki/Road-Map) of this project are in the wiki.
+Feel free to add comments and/or ask to be an owner or a collaborator for this project.

 This project replaces the application called "sample" in the original ClojureScript One download.
 Download this project into a directory call "hfp-one" instead of "one" the default install for ClojureScript One.